Wit & Wisdom with Tom Greene

 Show overview

-Episodes typically run ten to twenty minutes — most land between 9 min and 13 min — and the run-time is fairly consistent across the catalogue.
+Episodes typically run ten to twenty minutes — most land between 9 min and 13 min — though episode length varies meaningfully from one episode to the next.
 It is catalogued as a EN-language Religion & Spirituality show.

 From the publisher